How does the energy industry work?

 The networks transport the energy from the generators to your home.
 This takes place over several stages, during which the voltage dramatically changes as it passes through substations in the transmission and distribution phases, before finally ending up in your appliances.
 In NSW this is currently government owned (although leased to a private consortium Transgrid).

 The final stage of the process is retail – the selling of electricity to consumers.
 Retailers own the customer relationship; they manage billing, pricing and provide customer service.
 This is generally managed by private companies.
-At Mojo, we’re a retailer – we don’t make money from energy like the other retailers.
-We charge a fee, called an EnergyPass® and don’t mark up our expected costs of buying and delivering energy.
-It means it’s not in our interest to get you to use more energy – in fact, we’ll try and help you use less and save you money.
+At Mojo, we’re an Australian retailer on a mission to be net renewable by 2024.
+That means we don’t own energy asests but we have contracted most of our future wholesale electricity through PPA’s with solar farms.

 Visit our website.